Read and sign the Manifesto

 Chiara Canal and Cristina Cellini Antonini

-Founders of WE RESTART
+Artistic Directors of WE RESTART

 “I’m a believer in the power of knowledge and the ferocity of beauty, so from my point of view, your life is already artful – waiting, just waiting, for you to make it art.”